jbvs/ansible-rails-webapp-aws-ec2/README.md

 - Edit ansible configuration file (```ansible.cfg```) and add the instance key pair

-	- How to create a key pair on [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) I tried to create the key pair automaticlly through the playbook, but showed some errors... :(
+	- How to create a key pair on [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

+	  I tried to create the key pair automaticlly through the playbook, but it showed some errors in python boto modules... :(

 	- Example, put the key pair name in ```ansible.cfg``` on ```private_key_file``` directive: